yetianmed/subcortex/README.md

 **Why only four atlas scales?** The null hypothesis of an absence of boundaries could not be rejected for any of the regions comprising the Scale IV atlas, and thus further (finer) parcellation was not warranted.
 Specifically, gradient magnitude peaks at Scale IV were not significantly larger than that predicted by a null model.

 **Why does the subcortex volume differ slightly between CIFTI and NIFTI files?**  To minimize partial volume effects, the volumetric mask used to define subcortical voxels is slightly more conservative than the FreeSurfer subcortical mask.
 However, the mask also very slightly exceeds the Freesurfer mask for some striatal regions.
 To conform with the HCP, the atlas provided in CIFTI format is cropped (i.e. voxels exceeding the FreeSurfer mask are removed) to ensure that it entirely resides within the FreeSurfer mask.
 The atlas provided in NIFTI format is not cropped.
-Cropping eliminated XX voxels.
+Cropping eliminated less than 1% of subcortical voxels in the original mask.

 **What are the limitations of the atlas?** The new atlas is one of the best performing when benchmarked against alternative fMRI parcellations of the subcortex, using parcel homogeneity and other validation measures to quantify performance.
 However, it is important to note that subcortical MRI is particularly challening due to relatively low signal-to-noise ratios and other technical difficulties.
 While we have developed advanced image processing techniques to alleviate some of these challenges, subcortical fMRI is unlikely to achieve the same fidelity of cortical fMRI, particuarly when using single-echo fMRI acqusitions.

-**How can I personalize the atlas?**
+**How can I personalize the atlas?** We have trained machine learning classifiers to recognize each region comprising the Scale IV atlas.
+This enables personalized atlases to be mapped for each individual, where regional boundaries can vary between individuals.
+However, we have not evaluated how well the classifiers generalize to non-HCP fMRI data.
+Further details can be found in the directory called

+**Contact us**

+- Ye Tian:  yetianmed@gmail.com
+- Andrew Zalesky: azalesky@unimelb.edu.au

+Other contributors: Daniel Margulies and Matthew Glasser

 Data and code (MATLAB, *.m) related to: